Quickstart

 • Integer grids: layers=tuple(range(2, 9, 2))(2, 4, 6, 8).

 All constraints are interpreted in original units of your data.
-Bounds are enforced for candidate sampling and sweep ranges; fixed values remove the feature from PD axes.
+Bounds are enforced for optimization and sweep ranges; fixed values remove the feature from PD axes.

 Determinism

 Randomness is dataset-aware.
-When you pass --seed S, Psyop mixes that seed with a checksum of the model artifact so that:
+When you pass --seed S, Psyop may mix that seed with a checksum of the model artifact so that:

 • Same dataset + same seed → same suggestions.